-The fantastic line-up of regional events and great holiday deals make Queenstown an ideal place to visit in autumn and there are experiences to suit any holiday, whether you’re looking for adventure, relaxation, luxury or a family break.
+The fantastic line-up of events and the season's beauty make Queenstown an ideal place to visit in autumn and there are experiences to suit any holiday, whether you’re looking for adventure, relaxation, luxury or a family break.

-There is also a seemingly endless supply of world-renowned adventure activities ranging from skydiving, bungy jumping, jet boating and paragliding to aerobatic flights, horse trekking, rafting and 4WD, quad bike or off road tours.
+There is also a seemingly endless supply of world-renowned experiences ranging from bungy jumping, ziplining and paragliding to horse trekking and rafting.

-For a more relaxed pace, tee up a round of golf, take a boat cruise or scenic flight, sample award-winning Central Otago wines and superb local cuisine, enjoy a treatment at a luxury spa or explore the town’s many shops, galleries, bars, cafes and restaurants.
+For a more relaxed pace, tee up a round of golf, sample award-winning Central Otago wines and superb local cuisine, enjoy a treatment at a luxury spa or explore the town’s many shops, galleries, bars, cafes and restaurants.

 Autumn temperatures are cooler at sunrise and sunset but the warm sunny days are ideal for exploring the region and enjoying the activities and attractions that make Queenstown famous.
 Discover the backcountry on foot or bike or make the most of the huge network of trails around the region.

-New Zealand’s premier golf event, the ISPS Handa New Zealand Open tournament is also held in Queenstown in early March.
-The tier one event on the PGA Tours of Australasia has a unique Pro-Am format that brings together a prestigious blend of professional and amateur golfers and is held across two spectacular golf courses - Millbrook Resort and The Hills.
+New Zealand’s premier golf event, the New Zealand Open tournament is held in Queenstown in March.
+The tier one event on the PGA Tours of Australasia has a unique Pro-Am format that brings together a prestigious blend of professional and amateur golfers and is held across the spectacular Millbrook Resort golf course.

-Queenstown is fast becoming renowned as one of NZ’s leading wine and food destinations and early autumn is a great time to come and experience the buzz as tonnes of grapes are harvested from Central Otago’s 200 vineyards.
-If you’re a food and wine lover you can sample the ‘best of the best’ at the Skycity Gibbston Wine and Food Festival in March - a harvest celebration showcasing the region’s finest wines, wine celebrities, local produce and talented chefs.
+Queenstown is fast becoming renowned as one of NZ’s leading wine and food destinations and autumn is a great time to come and experience the buzz as tonnes of grapes are harvested from Central Otago’s 200 vineyards.
 For further taste testing, enjoy a leisurely lunch at one of the region’s many fine winery restaurants or spend the afternoon exploring vineyards and cellar doors on a wine tour.

 Local chefs are passionate about using local ingredients and cooler temperatures bring a change in menus to reflect the season’s fresh produce.
 There are more than 150 innovative and award-winning restaurants and eateries to cater for any occasion from fine dining to fun dining.